InfTkm/ethereum-lab1/README.md

 Solidity event generation and a testing framework are also introduced and the student will modify an existing contract.

-The contracts themselves will be studied in detail at a later date.
+The contracts themselves will be studied in detail in class.
 For now, we want to get some experience deploying and interacting with the Solidity code and the environment provided by client side Truffle and server side Ganache.